2 – Waterproof connectorized cables, 6 foot, with stubs, or 12-foot cable soldered as needed; 4-wire, 18 gauge,

 12 – TE Connectivity Connector Pins Mfg Part#173630-6

 You really want to install the Tshow processor module in the cabin.
 It’s a better environmental area than outside the cabin.
 Originally, I planned to install it in the inside front part of the center console, where it fits nicely.
 This is a rather hard place to get to, and it may need to be removed to update the software.
-My car doesn’t have the pano roof or air suspension modules, so those areas were considered, but both are difficult to get to, and may not have enough free space for the Tshow processor module.
+My first car didn’t have the pano roof or air suspension modules, so those areas were considered, but both are difficult to get to, and may not have enough free space for the Tshow processor module.
 I finally found a good place under the passenger seat.
 Easy to access and a good location to run wires.
+The 3D printed black box (shown below) is thinner and works even better under the seat.
+The Plaid under-seat space is more limited that the refersh, so the 3D box will be needed for that.

 The box is attached to the carpet under the passenger seat.
 The Velcro hooks will not hook into the carpet (I’ve tried all the versions they make).
 You need to use both the hooks (mounted on the box) and the fiber on the carpet.
 The best Velcro adhesive will also not work great on the carpet, so I used double-sided carpet tape to hold down the Velcro, which has more grip.
 I’m sure there are other ways to do this.
 Obviously, you don’t want to drill/screw into the battery below the seat!